Robert Reid, 1st Earl Loreburn

 Robert Threshie Reid, 1st Earl Loreburn, (3 April 1846 – 30 November 1923) was a British lawyer, judge and Liberal politician.
-He served as Lord High Chancellor of Great Britain between 1905 and 1912.
+A supporter of progressive social legislation, he served as Lord High Chancellor of Great Britain between 1905 and 1912.

 Background and education

 Born in Corfu, the largest city on the island of the same name, Loreburn was the son of Sir James John Reid, Chief Justice of the Ionian Islands, at the time a British protectorate.
 His mother was Mary, daughter of Robert Threshie, formerly married to William Denholm Dalzell.
 Loreburn was educated at Cheltenham College and Balliol College, Oxford.
 While at Oxford, he represented the Oxford University Cricket Club in fifteen first-class matches as a wicket-keeper, spanning from 1865 to 1868.
 He remained involved in cricket for many years after, with appearances for the Marylebone Cricket Club (MCC) and Herefordshire at lower levels of the sport, amongst other sides.

 Political career

 Loreburn's national political career began in 1880, when he was elected to the House of Commons as Member of Parliament for Hereford.
 He stayed there until 1885, when he ran unsuccessfully in Dunbartonshire, but returned to the Commons in 1886 for Dumfries Burghs.
 He remained in the House of Commons until 1905; during this time period, he was appointed to the offices of Solicitor General and knighted (1894) and Attorney General (1894–1895).
 He was appointed a Knight Grand Cross of the Order of St Michael and St George (GCMG) in 1899 for services in connection with the Venezuela Boundary Arbitration Commission.
 He left the House of Commons in 1905, though, and became Lord Chancellor under Sir Henry Campbell-Bannerman.
 On his appointment he was raised to the peerage as Baron Loreburn, of Dumfries in the County of Dumfries.
 (The Loreburn was a stream which historically ran close to Dumfries, and which was the source of the town's motto and rallying cry, "A Lore Burne".)
 Alternative explanations include the name coming from Dumfries’ motto ‘A Lore burne’, based on the war-cry ‘To the Lower Burn’.